jax-ml/jax/docs/new_docs/301/hijax-types.md

 ## Sharding in types: explicit mode

 Finally, sharding.
-In JAX's explicit sharding mode (see [the parallelism guide](https://docs.jax.dev/en/latest/parallel.html)), shardings are part of array *types*: `jax.typeof` reports how a value is partitioned across the mesh, sharding propagation happens while tracing, and mismatches surface as type errors.
+In JAX's explicit sharding mode (see {ref}`jax-201-sharding`), shardings are part of array *types*: `jax.typeof` reports how a value is partitioned across the mesh, sharding propagation happens while tracing, and mismatches surface as type errors.
 The `sharding` field on `QArrayTy`, and the typing